pwnfoo/fedstats-gsoc/README.md

 `--mode / -m`

 * Takes a single word string input.
-Supported input modes are : json, text, svg and png.
+Supported input modes are : json, text, csv, markdown, svg and png.
 The default value is `text`. *(More features will be added soon)*

 `--category / -c`